mrkkrj/TrianglePP/README.md

 ## TODOs:
  - remove warnings

  - add support for regions and reading of region attributes from .poly file
  - Add support for all options in constrained triangulations (Steiner point constraints, regions, etc) (???)
  - add support for refining of triangulations (?)
- - add support for saving Voronoi meshes
+ - add support for saving Voronoi meshes in
+ - add convex hull demonstration to the Qt demo app (??)

  - add CI support (Travis?)
  - Port the Qt demo app to Emscripten
- - add convex hull demonstration to the Qt demo app (??)